code-altered/codes-plugins/README.md

 # Oofie Plugins

-- External plugins for OpenOSRS.
+- GlassMaker

+  - Makes Molten Glass in Edgeville Furnace.
+Requires Buckets of Sand and Soda Ash.

-- Currently WIP.
+-

 # Bugs to Fix